UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

    - If very troublesome, try with ``conda``

    - To use self-installed Python packages in a batch script, you also need to load the above mentioned modules and activate the environment.
 An example of this will follow later in the course.
-   - To see which Python packages you, yourself, have installed, you can use ``pip list --user`` while the environment you have installed the packages in are active.
+   - To see which Python packages you, yourself, have installed, you can use ``pip list --user`` while the environment you have installed the packages in is active.
 To see all packages, use ``pip list``.

 .. admonition:: Other tools perhaps covered in the future